Remembering when Erling Haaland scored three hat-tricks in *one* game

-Back on May 30, 2019, there was some talk about Alf-Inge Haaland’s son – born in Leeds, and said to have been a fan of his dad’s old team – impressing as a teenager under Ole Gunnar Solskjaer at Molde.
+Back on May 30, 2019, there was some talk about Alf-Inge Haaland’s son – born in Leeds in the first year of the new millennium – impressing as a teenager under Ole Gunnar Solskjaer at Molde.

-Leeds are even said to have made an offer, but they were beaten to his signature by the perennial Austrian champions Red Bull Salzburg in the summer of 2018, whom he eventually joined six months later.
+At the time, Leeds United were even said to have made an offer, but they were beaten to his signature by the perennial Austrian champions Red Bull Salzburg in the summer of 2018, whom he eventually joined six months later.

 It was at Salzburg that Haaland went stratospheric, scoring 29 goals in 27 appearances, including eight in the Champions League group stage.
 But the first time he really captured the wider footballing world’s attention was on the international stage.